iaingalloway/dotnet-devcontainer-prototype/README.md

-# C# (.NET 7) Development Container Prototype
+# .NET 7 Development Container Prototype

-This repository contains a prototype for a Visual Studio Code dev container setup for a C# (.NET 7) project.
+This repository contains a prototype for a Visual Studio Code dev container setup for a .NET 7 project.
 The devcontainer mounts the host's docker port, and provides the kind binary to support development with a local Kubernetes cluster.

 ## Prerequisites